Chris Beck (Navy SEAL)

 Christopher Todd Beck (born June 21, 1966) is a retired United States Navy SEAL who gained public attention in 2013 after coming out as a trans woman, and in 2022, when he announced his detransition.
 During the time of his transition, he went by the name Kristin Beck.
 A memoir detailing his experience was published in June 2013, Warrior Princess: A U.S. Navy SEAL's Journey to Coming out Transgender.
 He served in the U.S. Navy for twenty years.
-In December 2022, Beck announced that he had detransitioned because "it ruined my life".
+In December 2022, Beck announced that he had detransitioned because "it ruined my life" and due to his conversion to Christianity.

 Early life and education

 Beck grew up on a farm.
 As early as the age of five, he was drawn to feminine clothes and toys, but was encouraged to adopt masculine roles by his parents.
 Before transitioning, he married twice and has two sons from his first marriage.
 He recounts in his memoir how his gender dysphoria contributed to his inability to emotionally mature while being in a male body, adding conflict to his sexual identity, although he never really felt gay.
 Additionally, his duties as a U.S. Navy SEAL kept him on missions away from home, which distanced him from family members.
 Before enlisting in the United States Navy, Beck attended Virginia Military Institute from 1984 through 1987.